 MIB Group, Inc. is a member-owned corporation that has operated on a not-for-profit basis in the United States and Canada since 1902.
 MIB's Underwriting Services are used exclusively by MIB's member life and health insurance companies to assess an individual’s risk and eligibility during the underwriting of life, health, disability income, critical illness, and long-term care insurance policies.
 These services "alert" underwriters to errors, omissions or misrepresentations made on insurance applications.
 By mitigating the risk of applicant errors, omissions and misrepresentations, MIB may help lower the cost of life and health insurance for consumers.

-MIB's business model is sometimes described as an "information exchange" because our members contribute underwriting information to the MIB database that may be useful to other members who later search the database with the authorization of the insurance applicant.
-The information in MIB’s database is maintained and safeguarded in a coded format that is accessible only to authorized personnel of the member company to which an individual has applied for insurance and has authorized the use of MIB as an information source.
+MIB's business model for Underwriting Services is sometimes described as an "information exchange" because our members contribute underwriting information about insurance applicants to the MIB database that may be useful to other members who later search the database with the authorization of the insurance applicant.
+The applicant information in MIB’s database is maintained and safeguarded in a coded format that protects the privacy of the individual and is accessible only to authorized personnel of the member company to which an individual has applied for insurance and has authorized the use of MIB as an information source.

-MIB's coded reports represent different medical conditions and other conditions (typically hazardous hobbies and adverse driving records) affecting the insurability of the applicant.
+MIB's coded reports represent different medical conditions and other conditions (typically hazardous hobbies and adverse driving records) affecting the insurability of the applicant to whom they relate.
 These reports alert insurance underwriters to possible errors, omissions and misrepresentations that were made in the application process.
-If the coded reports are inconsistent with the information provided by the applicant, underwriters are required to conduct a further investigation to obtain more information about the reported medical histories or conditions prior to making an underwriting decision.
+If the coded reports are inconsistent with the information provided by the applicant, underwriters are required to conduct a further investigation to obtain more information about the reported medical histories or conditions prior to making an adverse underwriting decision.

 In addition to MIB's use of highly confidential and proprietary codes to protect the privacy of individuals, MIB also implements and enforces robust security standards and policies that are designed to protect the security and confidentiality of any individually identifiable information in MIB's database.